·

 Laura Jiménez Galvis (Bogotá, Colombia), holds a BFA with a Minor in General History from Universidad de Los Andes (Bogotá) and an MFA in Studio Arts with an emphasis in Photography from Hunter College (New York).

-Parallel to her artistic practice, she has been commissioned photographer and image specialist for gallery spaces, museum publications, and art books, documenting the objects and spaces of art, an exercise which has thoroughly informed her own creative practice.
-She has worked with Carolee Schneemann or Peter Beard, among others, and was commissioned photographer of the cover of the inaugural edition of The Magazine of The Artist’s Institute (New York), under the artistic direction of Pierre Huyghe and Jenny Jaskey, which obtained Most Beautiful Book of the Year by the Swiss Federal Design Awards.
+Parallel to her artistic practice, she has been a commissioned photographer and image specialist for gallery spaces, museum publications, and art books, documenting art objects and spaces—an exercise which has thoroughly informed her own creative practice.
+She has worked with artists like Carolee Schneemann and Peter Beard, among others, and was the commissioned photographer of the cover of the inaugural edition of The Magazine of The Artist’s Institute (New York), under the artistic direction of Pierre Huyghe and Jenny Jaskey, which was named "Swiss Most Beautiful Book of the Year" by the Swiss Federal Design Awards.